DoctorMcKay/node-steam-session/README.md

     - `password` - Your account's password, as a string
     - `deviceFriendlyName` - Optional.
 A name to identify this device.
 Defaults to the Chrome user-agent.
     - `persistence` - Optional.
 A value from [ESessionPersistence](#esessionpersistence).
 Defaults to `Persistent`.
     - `websiteId` - Optional.
 A string containing a valid website ID.
+Default values are listed:
+		- `EAuthTokenPlatformType.SteamClient` - "Client"
+        - `EAuthTokenPlatformType.WebBrowser` - "Community"
+        - `EAuthTokenPlatformType.Mobile` - "" TODO
     - `steamGuardMachineToken` - Optional.
 If you have a valid Steam Guard machine token, supplying it here will allow you to bypass email code verification.
     - `steamGuardCode` - Optional.
 If you have a valid Steam Guard code (either email or TOTP), supplying it here will